abhishekagarwalnpl/QHAL-copy/specs/metadata.rst

     - Required
     - Notes
   * - **NUM_QBITS**
-    - Number of Qubits available
+    - Number of qubits available
     - Yes
-    - It can be lower than the actual number of available qubits.
+    - It can be smaller than the actual number of qubits in the quantum machine.
   * - **MAX_DEPTH** (as universal gates)
     - Maximum depth of the circuit to execute
     - Yes